RLOpenCatalyst/rg-doc/source/Features.rst

 When our product has been listed for consumption in the AWS marketplace, customers can subscribe to our product.

 1. Log in to AWS account with valid credentials.
 Navigate to AWS Marketplace.
 2. Type “RLCatalyst” in the search bar.
-You can see the result as **RLCatalyst Research Gateway(Saas)**
+You can see the result as **RLCatalyst Research Gateway(Saas)**.

     a.
 Show the pricing information(Small/Medium/Large).
 	b.
 Show option of Monthly or Annual.
 	c.
 Show option of Auto-renewal (Yes/No).

- Click on the “Continue on Subscribe” button which is available at the top right side of the page.
+ Click on the **Continue on Subscribe** button which is available at the top right side of the page.
 Fill the required parameters like contract options and renewal settings.
 Now click on the “Create contract” button.
 Click on “Pay Now” button.
 After completion of payment options, the user will be redirected to the RG registration website.

 **b.
 Registration page**